sabiwara/aja/README.md

 true
 ```

-`A.Vector` should be faster and easier to use than Erlang's
+`A.Vector` is blazing fast and easier to use from Elixir than Erlang's
 [`:array`](http://erlang.org/doc/man/array.html) module.

 `A.Vector` reimplements many of the functions from the `Enum` module specifically for vectors,